skaffolder/skaffolder-cli/readme.md

 ```

-To open an existing project you can run `sk open project`
+To open an existing project you can run `sk open`

 ### Generate source code